survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 ...
 ```

+## Getting Image Dimensions

+Sometimes getting only reference to an image isn't enough. [image-size-loader](https://www.npmjs.com/package/image-size-loader) emits image dimensions, type, and size in addition to the reference to the image itself.

 ## Loading Sprites

 A technique known as spriting allows you to combine multiple smaller images into a single image.
 It has been used for games to describe animations and it's useful for web development as well as you avoid request overhead.